espressif/esp-box/docs/getting_started.md

    <div align="center">
    <img src="_static/_get_started_static/13.1 EN.jpeg"width="300" />
    </div>

 2.5 Now, you can try out your new command!
 First, say “Hi E. S. P.” to wake up your device.
 Then say “Good morning” to turn on your light within 6 seconds.
 The new command phrase will display on the screen and the LED module will turn on.

    <div align="center">
    <img src="_static/_get_started_static/15.png">
    </div>

 >**How to Add Appropriate Command Phrases: Now AI model supports users to define command phrases.
-In order to obtain the best recognition experience, you need to pay attention to the following matters when defining command phrase:**
+In order to obtain the best recognition experience, you need to pay attention to the following matters when defining command phrase in the APP:**
+>
 >* Length of command word: The number of words in the command phrase must be greater than or equal to 2 and less than or equal to 8.
 When defining a series of command phrases, it is best to keep the length of different command phrases similar.
 >* Avoid prefixes: Multiple command phrase should not be prefixed with each other.
 Short words will be not recognized, such as “Turn on” and “Turn on the light", “Turn on" will be not recognized.